nodejs/node/doc/api.markdown

 An HTTP client is constructed with a server address as its argument, the returned handle is then used to issue one or more requests.
-Depending on the server connected to, the client might pipeline the requests or reestablish the connection after each connection. _Currently the implementation does not pipeline requests._
+Depending on the server connected to, the client might pipeline the requests or reestablish the stream after each stream. _Currently the implementation does not pipeline requests._

 Example of connecting to `google.com`: